Jsos17/CalculatorApp/dokumentointi/vaatimusmaarittely.md

 ## Possibilities for expansion

+* Adding the ability to insert/delete input in the middle of an expression

 * Adding a graphics calculator feature

 * Better than double precision accuracy, using integer values when possible